-What are artist residencies looking for?
+What are artist residencies looking for in candidates?

 First, any host wants someone who will take the residency seriously and complete it.
 Some programs may require specific skills – for example, those of a sculptor or painter.
 Others may want someone from a geographical area, demographic or age group.

 Ultimately, whatever the the skills and characteristics of the successful applicant, what a host institution is looking for is someone who can accomplish their objectives.